EloquentOps/retool-plugin-speech2text/README.md

 It requires, the first time, the permission from the browser to use the microphone.

-> [!IMPORTANT]
+> [!NOTE]
 >
-> :warning: It ONLY works with Google Chrome because it uses the Chrome SpeechRecognition capability (that is based on Google Cloud API)
+> It ONLY works with Google Chrome because it uses the Chrome SpeechRecognition capability (that is based on Google Cloud API)

 ### Installation